 In 1769, James & Elizabeth baptised another James at St Peter-in-the-East.
 That same year, the family moved to St Ebbe’s parish (now the site of the Westgate Shopping Centre), prompting a settlement certificate to determine which parish was responsibility should they require poor relief (financial support).
 In this case, the parish of St Peter in the East declared that they were still responsible for James Benwell’s family.
 Joseph Benwell was one of the St Peter’s church wardens who signed the certificate, and was probably James’s older brother, who was baptised in 1732.
 Sadly, their second James was buried in St Ebbe’s in 1770.
 Of their four known children, the only child who may have survived is Susanna, though I have found no adult records for her.

-James Benwell was still a servant of Mr Wickham in December 1780, when his employer died.
+James Benwell was still a servant of Mr Wickham in September 1780, when his employer drew up his will.
 William Wickham, mercer of St Peter-in-the-East, was twice Mayor of Oxford, in 1755/6 and 1769/70.
 In his will, he left a legacy to James Benwell and two other servants (there is no mention of Elizabeth, but she probably left his employment when she became a mother).
-Each servant who was still in his employment when he died was to receive two shillings and sixpence per week for life.
+Each servant who was still in his employ when he died was to receive two shillings and sixpence per week for life.
 Benwell probably remained with his employer and benefactor until his death a fortnight before Christmas.

 A New Career

-James Benwell must therefore have started working at the Physic Garden prior to his employer’s death, perhaps dividing his time between two jobs.
+It’s possible that Benwell began to work at the Physic Garden prior to his employer’s death, perhaps dividing his time between two jobs.
 However, it is more likely that he started working there in early 1781.
 He embarked on this career change at the age of 45, well into middle age.
 At that time, the Sherardian Professor of Botany, who oversaw the garden, was Dr. Humphry Sibthorp.
 Apparently, Dr. Sibthorp gave “one not very successful lecture … and every scientific object slept during the 40 years he held the post”’.
 Prior to Humphry Sibthorp, the post had been held by Johann Dillenius, who ‘was of a retired disposition, and recluse habits.
 His corpulency, combined with his close application to study, probably brought on an attack of apoplexy, which terminated his existence in the sixtieth year of his age.’!
 (2)